skrey/yellow-extensions/features/core/README.md

 `[yellow]` = for current website version
 `[yellow error]` = for current error message
 `[yellow log]` = for latest entries in log file

+## How to hide a page

+Set `Status: unlisted` in the [settings](#settings) at the top of a page.
+The page will no longer be visible.
+You can chose between different status values, to hide a page and control who can access it.

+## How to redirect a page

+Set `Redirect` in the [settings](#settings) at the top of a page.
+The page will redirect to another page or URL.
+You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.

 ## Settings